Yichen Xu

 at Programming Methods Laboratory, Ecole Polytechnique Fédérale de Lausanne

-I work on dotty, the Scala 3 compiler, and I am supervised by Aleksander Boruch-Gruszecki.
-Specifically, I am trying to improve the implementation of Generalized Algebraic Datatypes (GADTs) in the compiler.
-I am also working on the theory of GADT reasoning in Dependent Object Types.
-I have done the soundness proof for an extended variant of the pDOT calculus that allows us to invert the subtyping evidence.
-The extended calculus is useful for formalizing GADT reasoning.
+I worked on dotty, the Scala 3 compiler under the supervision of Aleksander Boruch-Gruszecki.
+Specifically, I improved the implementation of Generalized Algebraic Datatypes (GADTs) in the compiler.
+I also worked on the theory of GADT reasoning in Dependent Object Types.
+I have done the soundness proof for an extended variant of the pDOT calculus that adds subtyping inversion rules to formalize GADT reasoning.

 Research Intern